 Each Teaching Assistant on Practical Class duty will be in the teaching laboratory for, typically, 4-6 afternoons (2.00 - 5.00 pm) for each of two terms.
 Second year students should ensure that any commitments they agree to do not clash with the 2nd Year Talks in Hilary Term.
-There will also be some training time, including a requirement to assist with setting up equipment, and to carry out the full experiment and to produce a set of model results.
+There will also be some training time, including a requirement to assist with setting up equipment and a requirement to attend experiment specific training, and to carry out the full experiment and to produce a set of model results.
 Each TA will be expert in one particular undergraduate practical being done during the term.
 The contract is for up to 120 hours per year, but in most years for most TA's the actual requirement is much less.
 As ever, good verbal communication skills and a reasonable amount of practical expertise will be essential requirements.
 You should also have the agreement of your supervisor from whom we will seek a reference.
 Further details on junior demonstrating can be obtained from the Practical Class Organiser.

-17.2 Tutoring
+17.2 TUTORING

 A special feature of undergraduate courses at Oxford is the college tutorial.
 Every week students prepare work for 1-2 tutorials, which they then discuss (usually in pairs) with a college tutor.
 Tutoring undergraduates is valuable experience and an excellent way of consolidating your knowledge.
 It also provides extra income.
 If opportunities arise, in an area where you feel confident, you are encouraged to take on a moderate amount of teaching (discuss it with your supervisor).
 You should be aware though that the ratio of staff and postdoctoral researchers to undergraduates is high in the Materials Department and relatively few postgraduate students actually have this opportunity.
 Some demonstrators are needed for crystallography classes and tutors for mathematics classes.
-Further details on tutoring can be obtained from the Chair of the Tutors' Committee,

-Professor Jonathan Yates or from Dr Susie Speller and for Maths Classes from
+Further details on tutoring can be obtained from the Chair of the Tutors' Committee, Professor Jonathan Yates or from Professor Susie Speller and for Maths Classes from Professor Marina Galano (in MT 2017 from Dr Jenny Barnes).

-Professor Marina Galano.

-17.3 Training to Teach
+17.3 TRAINING TO TEACH